Wimmics/CovidOnTheWeb/README.md

 To identify and disambiguate named entities, we used [DBpedia Spotlight](https://www.dbpedia-spotlight.org/) (links to DBpedia), [entity-fishing](https://github.com/kermitt2/entity-fishing) (links to Wikidata), and [NCBO BioPortal annotator](http://bioportal.bioontology.org/annotatorplus) (links to ontologies in Bioportal).

-CORD19-NEKG **v1.0** is based on [CORD-19 v6](https://www.kaggle.com/dataset/08dd9ead3afd4f61ef246bfd6aee098765a19d9f6dbf514f0142965748be859b/version/6).
-It provides named entities identified by DBpedia Spotlight and entity-fishing in articles titles and abstracts, and only named entities of at least 3 characters are considered.
+CORD19-NEKG **v1.1** is based on [CORD-19 v7](https://www.kaggle.com/dataset/08dd9ead3afd4f61ef246bfd6aee098765a19d9f6dbf514f0142965748be859b/version/7).
+It provides named entities identified by DBpedia Spotlight and BioPortal Annotator in articles titles and abstracts, and by Entity-fishing in articles titles, abstracts and bodies.
-- No. named entities linked to DBpedia resources:
+- No. named entities linked to DBpedia resources:  1,792,748
-    - titles: 277,783
-    - abstracts: 1,558,119
-    - **total: 1,835,902**
-- No. named entities linked to Wikidata resources:
+- No. named entities linked to Wikidata resources: 30,863,349
-    - titles: 145,706
-    - abstracts: 645,216
-    - **total: 790,922**
+- No. named entities linked to BioPortal ontologies: 21,874,798

 ## URIs to name things

 CORD19-NEKG namespace is `http://ns.inria.fr/covid19/`.

-The dataset itslef is identified by URI `http://ns.inria.fr/covid19/dataset-1-0` ([describe](http://covid19.i3s.unice.fr:8890/describe/?url=http%3A%2F%2Fns.inria.fr%2Fcovid19%2Fdataset-1-0)).
+The dataset itslef is identified by URI `http://ns.inria.fr/covid19/dataset-1-1`.
 It comes with DCAT and VOID descriptions.
 All articles and annotations about named entities are linked back to the dataset with property `rdfs:isDefinedBy`.

 Article URIs are formatted as `http://ns.inria.fr/covid19/paper_id` where paper_id may be either the article SHA hash or its PCM identifier.